Psychology Curriculum

 PSYC 2228 - Research Methods

 Discussion of techniques used in psychological research.
 Topics include basic research designs, ethical research practices, the use of descriptive and inferential statistics within psychological research, drawing conclusions from results, and writing and reporting findings.
-Throughout the semester, students will develop an original research hypothesis and will write a research proposal in an APA-style paper.
-Hours credit: 4.
-Prerequisite: Psychology 1105 and 2227.
+Throughout the course, students will develop an original research hypothesis and will write a research proposal in an APA-style paper.
+Credit hours: 4.
+Prerequisite: PSYC 1105 and 2227.

 PSYC 2251 - Biological Bases Of Behavior

 This course presents a survey of the biological bases of human behaviors.
 The first part of the course consists of an introduction to structure and functions of the nervous system including the role of hormones in that function.
 The latter part of the course explores the application of those concepts to explanations of behavior with a special focus on humans.
-Credit hours: 3.
-Prerequisite: PSYC 1105 or permission of the instructor.
-Alternate years.
+Credit hours: 4.
+Prerequisite: PSYC 1105.

 PSYC 2260 - Language Acquisition And Devel